timothymcmackin/lone-writers-guide/StaticSiteGenerators(tables).rst

 ---------------

 * What are static site generators?
-* From the June WTD Newletter:
+* From the June WTD Newsletter:

 WHAT IS A STATIC SITE GENERATOR?
 ================================